Niravanaa/JavaAssignments/README.md

 ## License

 The JavaAssignments repository is open-source and is licensed under the MIT License.
-However, please refer to the LICENSE file for the full terms and conditions.